lawrennd/old_talks/_software/includes/gpy-software.md

 \notes{Gaussian processes are a flexible tool for non-parametric analysis with uncertainty.
 The GPy software was started in Sheffield to provide a easy to use interface to GPs.
 One which allowed the user to focus on the modelling rather than the mathematics.}

 \figure{\includepng{\diagramsDir/gp/gpy}{70%}}{GPy is a BSD licensed software code base for implementing Gaussian process models in Python.
 It is designed for teaching and modelling.
-We welcome contributions which can be made through the Github repository <https://github.com/SheffieldML/GPy>}{gpy-software}
+We welcome contributions which can be made through the GitHub repository <https://github.com/SheffieldML/GPy>}{gpy-software}

 \slides{\aligncenter{<https://github.com/SheffieldML/GPy>}}